About the Program

 Designated Emphasis Requirements

-Each student is required to take LINGUIS 251 Indigenous Language Revitalization: Contexts, Methods, Outcomes.
+Each student is required to take LINGUIS 251/LINGUIS C251A/EDUC C251A.
 This course draws components from each of the three core departments, focusing on historical contexts for language loss and challenges for revitalization; specific methods and theories for working with linguistic materials and collaborating with indigenous communities and speakers; and examining the results of language revitalization in cultural, linguistic, political and aesthetic terms.
-(Another course can replace LINGUIS 251 in special circumstances approved by the DE Head Graduate Adviser.)
+The course must be taken for a grade.
+(Another course can replace LINGUIS 251/LINGUIS C251A/EDUC 251 in special circumstances approved by the DE Head Graduate Adviser.)

 Each student in the DE must take one elective course (that is not in the student’s home department), chosen from the following list of courses: